jhliu17/xlingual-mrc/README.md

 # Cross-lingual MRC Benchmark

 A simple benchmark project to evaluate cross-lingual machine reading comprehension tasks on MLQA, XQuAD dataset.
-The backbone language model is based on XLM.
+The backbone language model is based on Hugging Face's XLM.

 ## Requirements